- Los Angeles Unified School District

 Be sure the test result is uploaded into the Daily Pass.

-If a student or staff who tests positive is asymptomatic, they still must stay home for at least five days after the positive test result and test negative on a rapid antigen test taken on day five.
+If a student or staff who tests positive is asymptomatic, they still must stay home for at least five days after the positive test result..

 If I test positive for COVID-19, can I take another test to confirm?